In early 2013, WordPress installations around the world were subjected to a global-scale brute-force attack.

 - Ma.tt

-Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you build a better business online.
-To learn more about the security benefits of using WordPress please click on links to visit our related posts section or subscribe to receive updates and notifications when new articles are published.
+Hopefully, this information has given you a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
+To learn more about the security benefits of using WordPress please click on links to visit our related posts section or subscribe to receive updates and notifications whenever new articles are published.